ByronDickerson/AlexaRobot/README.md

 # AlexaRobot

-This is my senior project with the GoPiGo3 robot controlled Alexa Voice Services
+This is my senior project with the GoPiGo3 robot controlled with Alexa Voice Services.

 I saw a tutorial online on how to create a robot that can be controlled by Alexa and thought it would be interesting to attempt.
 Credit is to DexterIndustries for creating their Alexa controlled robot.
 Their Alexa controlled robot is a bit out of date so I had to change a quite a bit in order to get the robot to work.
 Above is the code that I edited and updated in order to get my robot to work.